-Getting your om on is an excellent way to boost your mood and beat anxiety .
+Getting your om on is an excellent way to boost your mood and beat anxiety, research shows.Exercise, yoga, and meditation for depressive and anxiety disorders.
+Saeed SA, Antonacci DJ, Bloch RM.
+American Family Physician, 2015, Apr.;81(8):1532-0650.
 In fact, one study suggests yoga may be more effective at boosting mood than other methods of exercise.
 Plus, practicing yoga can also help slash stress and improve immunity—both of which contribute to overall, long-term health and happiness.

 15. Load up on nutrients.

 When it comes to leading a healthy lifestyle, eating well is clutch—especially since the nutrients you consume improve your mental health as much as your physical well-being.
-Case in point: Research finds that happiness and mental wellbeing are highest among people who eat a good amount of fruit and vegetables per day (seven portions, in this case).
-Plus, some nutrients, like calcium and iron, are particularly good at making you merry.
+Case in point: Research finds that happiness and mental well-being are highest among people who eat a good amount of fruit and vegetables per day (seven portions, in this case).
 Check out this long list of mood-boosting nutrients here, and fill up your plate with the good stuff.

 Too often, we’re our own worst enemies.
 While it’s good to be aware of mistakes you’ve made and improvements you can make, beating yourself up on the regular is a surefire way to wind up singing the blues.
 In fact, experts believe that self-criticism can just make us more miserable.
 So instead of dwelling on your every failing, focus on how and why you value yourself.
 This shift will help make you stronger, more productive, less stressed, and, yes, happier.